SuperOffice/node-express-convert-certs-and-sys-token/README.md

 Getting Started:

 1. Download or clone the repo and open in favorite code editor
-1. Modify the `.env` file and specify your application id and secret.
+1. Modify the `.env` file and specify your client_id and client_secret.
 1. Run `npm install`
 1. Run `npm run` or `npm run dev` to start the web site.
 1. Navigate to `http://localhost:3300` to view the web site.